Design That Fills Rooms

 Overlaying white text on bright, detailed room photos is one of the most common design mistakes on escape room websites.
 If you must place text over images, use a semi-transparent dark overlay or blur the background section beneath the text.
 Better yet, keep text and images in separate areas of the layout.

-FAQ Section Design
+FAQ Section Design for Escape Rooms

 The FAQ page is often treated as a dumping ground for miscellaneous information.
 But a well-designed FAQ section serves a critical purpose: it removes objections that stand between a visitor and a booking.
 Every unanswered question is a potential lost customer.